roopekole/ohte-harjoitustyo/app/documentation/application_requirements.md

 	- Search score is displayed to the user, BM25F scoring algorithm used
 - User may download the selected document (searched or browsed) to the selected directory

+**Usability and GUI**
+- Progress animation is shown to user during uploads and downloads

 ### The extensions

 **Maintenance**